Spratm-Asleaf/GSE-Tracking/README.md

 # GSE-Tracking
-Online complementary materials of the paper titled "ROPHS: Determine Real-Time Status of a Multi-Carriage Logistics Train at Airport"
+Online complementary materials of the paper titled **ROPHS: Determine Real-Time Status of a Multi-Carriage Logistics Train at Airport**

-**MATLAB Version: 2016A or later**
+***MATLAB Version: 2016A or later***

 [1] The folder "References" contains reference literature (where mathematical details are given) for understanding the source code